Updated April 2026

 Keep Service Records

 Most MBI providers require proof of regular servicing per the manufacturer's schedule.
 Missing service records can void your coverage.
-Keep receipts and logbooks.
+Keep all receipts and logbooks.

 6